 White Hat SEO Techniques

-One of the most effective white hat SEO tactics is to use the right keywords in your content.
-Keywords are words and phrases that people search for online.
-These are also words that describe what your content is about.
+One of the most effective white hat SEO techniques is to find the right keywords for your content.
+Those are words and phrases that people search for online and that are relevant to what your content is about.

 To research keywords is to find the best possible phrases that users enter into their search engines.
-You need to think like your customers and figure out what interests those people when they come to Google or any other search engine.
+You need to think like your customers and figure out their intent when they use Google or any other search engine.
 When you know what they’re looking for, it’s easier to improve your existing content and develop new high-quality pieces that can rank well on SERP.

-Before you start with keyword research, you have to brainstorm what your target customers are looking for.
-If you know your products and your industry, you’ll have some sense of what people search before they start interacting with your company.
+If you know your products and your industry well, you’ll have an idea of what people may search before they start interacting with your company.
 There are also other places where you can dig out relevant keywords for your niche, such as comments on blogs, hashtags, and forum categories.

 Alternatively, you can use keyword research tools, such as: